bilias/rqwatch/README.md

 ### Maps
 The Web interface provides map management and url endpoints for rspamd
 - Basic Maps with common fields of multimap module (mail_from, rcpt_to, mime_from, ip)
-- Combined Maps with two fields for custom lua module (mail_from/rcpt_to, mime_from/mime_to)
+- Combined Maps with two fields combination for custom lua module (mail_from/rcpt_to, mime_from/mime_to)
-- Generic Maps for other fields of multimap module (asn, url, domain etc).
-- Custom Maps with a custom field
+- Custom Maps with a custom field.
+Can hold any type of field (asn, url, email etc)

-The map subsystem can be easily extended to support additional types.

 ### Redis Caching
 - Redis Session support (+ sentinel)